mhouse1/MakerGear_OctoPrint_Setup/README.md

 forked from original on 5/10/2020 12:10pm
+# notes
+something in the plugin is causing the page to require reloading more often than I like and slows down loading, I recommend disabling the plugin when not needed.

+This fork is still experimental, i've added PETG to calibration but havent tested it yet.

 # OctoPrint-MGSetup
 This plugin provides general setup and configuration interfaces for control of the MakerGear M3 Single and Independent Dual Extruder printers.